Best Postpartum Foods: What to Eat for Recovery, Energy, and Milk Supply

 Be Cautious With Certain Herbs and Supplements

-Some herbs, such as fenugreek, can cause digestive issues, and some women have reported a decrease in their supply.
+Some herbs, such as fenugreek, may cause digestive issues for some individuals, and some mothers report changes in milk supply.
 It’s important to choose supplements explicitly formulated for breastfeeding moms, like Daily Dose Greens, which avoid these ingredients.

 How Daily Dose Greens Supports Your Postpartum Journey

-Daily Dose Greens with barley grass juice and sunflower lecithin, two ingredients that have been shown to support milk supply and prevent those painful clogged ducts.
+Daily Dose Greens contains ingredients such as barley grass juice and sunflower lecithin that are commonly used in breastfeeding-support nutrition products.
 It’s designed specifically for mothers, not athletes, so you get the proper nutrients without fillers, caffeine, or artificial additives.

-Adding Daily Dose Greens to your daily routine can be a simple way to nourish yourself deeply during this demanding time.
+Adding Daily Dose Greens to your routine may be a convenient way to support your nutrition during the postpartum period.

 Smiling woman holding a glass of green smoothie